 Close to Sydney, but feels like a million miles away

-- Pack your bags for a challenging two-day hike in the Hawkesbury, along the Colo River.
+- Pack your bags, prepare your vehicle and set off for a challenging two-day hike in the Hawkesbury, along the Colo River.
 The Mountain Lagoon Loop via Colo Meroo and Tootie Creek is a challenging river walk along the lower reaches of the Colo River.
 The Hawkesbury hiking guide has details of 12 bushwalks in the area.

 - Explore the trails of the World Heritage-listed rainforests of the Barrington Tops National Park.
 With more than 18 walking trails, from two hour hikes through sub-alpine forests and wetlands, to the challenging 38km Gloucester Tops to Careys Peak trail that offers scenic views from the tops.